 The facilities vary widely, ranging from the most basic, to more modern fully-equipped facilities.
-Sarifundy’s Marina offers the most basic services, such as showers, drinking water, telephone and fax service, mail service, battery charging and a very charming restaurant known to most as a place to relax and enjoy.
+Sarifundy’s Marina offers the most basic services, such as showers, drinking water, telephone, and fax service, mail service, battery charging and a very charming restaurant known to most as a place to relax and enjoy.
 Membership is not required.

 At Seru Boca Marina there are two piers at the end of the two main docks that can accommodate vessels of varying lengths.
 The main dock has its own finger pier for easy access onto a vessel docked in the slip.
 There are floating slips for 128 vessels up to 150 feet in length.
 The slips have power and water availability and the marina offers 24-hour security.
-Dockage fees are based upon the size of the vessel and include privileges at Sta.
+Dockage fees are based on the size of the vessel and include privileges at Sta.
 Barbara Resort’s private beach, Barbara Beach, with free access to the beach pier and Fuik Bay

 For more information visit: www.santabarbararesort.com